Chatsy

 Start with IVFFlat, Consider HNSW Later

-IVFFlat indexing is simpler, uses less memory, and works excellently up to ~10M vectors.
+As we discuss in building for scale, IVFFlat indexing is simpler, uses less memory, and works excellently up to ~10M vectors.
 HNSW provides better accuracy at large scale but requires significantly more memory.
 Don't prematurely optimize.

 Tune Your Lists Parameter